felipepiovezan/svg_html_animation/README.md

 # Hand drawn animation of SVG files with HTML

-This python package converts an SVG file into an HTML page containing animations of each SVG element, such that the drawing look as if they were being hand drawn.
+This python package converts an SVG file into an HTML page containing animations of each SVG element, such that the drawing looks as if it were being hand-drawn.

 ## Using the script

+There is a video showing the whole process [here](they://www.youtube.com/watch?v=MjYMQuLoW8M), but I recommend reading the section below first.

 1. Organize your SVG file accordingly (see [The SVG layout](#the-svg-layout)).
   1. This can be done with your favorite SVG editor.